dreakian/ETL_project/README.md

 The tasks of this learning project are:

-1) (working) Use an API and Python scripts to automatically generate several csv files based on user input.
+1) (completed) Use an API and Python script to automatically generate several csv files.
+Behavior of Python script is based on a yaml configuration file.

 2) (planned) Use dbt Seeds to bring data files into a local database that can be observed through MySQL Workbench.